jamesmianjia/jamesmianjia.github.io/_pages/cv.md

 Education
 ======
-* Ph.D.
-Communication Studies, The University of Texas at Austin, 2023 (expected)
+* Ph.D. in Communication Studies, The University of Texas at Austin, 2023 (expected)
-* M.A.
-Linguistics, Beihang University, 2018
+* M.A. in Linguistics, Beihang University, 2018
-* B.A.
-English, Beihang University, 2015
+* B.A. in English, Beihang University, 2015

 Professional Appointments